lh-lena/CPP/cpp06/cpp_cast.md

 Explanation: dynamic_cast performs a runtime check to ensure b can be safely cast to a Derived*.
 If the cast is invalid, d is set to nullptr.

+dynamic_cast is specifically used for safely downcasting pointers or references to polymorphic classes (i.e., classes with virtual functions) in C++.

 ## 3. const_cast
 const_cast is used to add or remove the const qualifier from a variable.
 This is useful when interfacing with legacy code or APIs that don't use const correctly.